carlthome/python-audio-effects/README.md

 ```sh
 pip install pysndfx
 ```
-The system must also have [SoX](http://sox.sourceforge.net/) installed (for Debian-based operating systems: `apt install sox`, or with Anaconda as `conda install -y -c conda-forge sox`)
+The system must also have [SoX](http://sox.sourceforge.net/) installed (for Debian-based operating systems: `apt install sox`, or with Anaconda as `conda install -c conda-forge sox`)

 ## Usage
 First create an audio effects chain.